AvaloniaUI/avalonia-docs/docs/reference/controls/refreshcontainer.md

 ---
+title: RefreshContainer
 description: REFERENCE - Built-in Controls
 ---

-# Refresh Container
+# RefreshContainer

-The refresh container allows a user to pull down on content or a list of data to refresh the content or retrieve more data.
+The `RefreshContainer` allows a user to pull down on content or a list of data to refresh the content or retrieve more data.
 The refresh progress is indicated by a `RefreshVisualizer` that appears from the edge by which the pull gesture was initiated.
 The content of a `RefreshContainer` must be a `ScrollViewer`, or a control that has one.

 ## Example